 DBS conducts backtesting to verify the predictiveness of the VaR model.
-Backtesting compares VaR calculated for positions at the close of each business day with the profit and loss (P&L) that actually arises from those positions on the following business day.
-The backtesting P&L excludes fees and commissions, and revenues from intra-day trading.
+Backtesting compares VaR calculated for positions at the close of each business day with the profit and loss (P&L) that arises from those positions on the following business day.
+The backtesting P&L excludes fees and commissions, revenues from intra-day trading, non-daily valuation adjustments and time effects.